How to Manage and Solve Workplace Negativity

-Your workplace is seething with hostility and negativity.
-No matter where the bad vibes came from, it's up to you to help make the atmosphere more positive, productive, and supportive.
-As a manager, supervisor, or staff member, you usually do not control the situation that is causing the negativity.
+As a manager, supervisor, or staff member dealing with a workplace that is seething with hostility and negativity can be a major challenge.
+You usually don't control the situation that is causing the negativity, and no matter where the bad vibes came from, it's up to you to help make the atmosphere more positive, productive, and supportive.

 When You Can Control or Influence the Negativity

-This is a best case scenario.
-You have received feedback about negative rumors and you know that the underlying cause of the negativity is based on faulty information, incorrect assumptions, or deliberate misinformation.
+This is a best-case scenario: You've received feedback about negative rumors and you know that the underlying cause of the negativity is based on faulty information, incorrect assumptions, or deliberate misinformation.
 For example:

 - You may receive feedback that a new policy or procedure is not understood correctly.